bugadani/Minty/docs/environment_options.md

    This options affects how values are filtered.
 When filtering is set to automatic mode this option works as if files without extension had the extension set by this option.
 For more information, see [filtering](filtering.md).
- * `strict_mode`
-   When set to `true`, accessing variables that are not present in the current context will result in an error.
-When disabled, accessing an unset variable will return its name.
-   *Note*: functionality that checks if a variable is set is not affected by this option.
  * `tag_consumes_newline`
    Controls whether the first newline after tags should be stripped automatically.